What is the Conservatory's teaching philosophy?

 What are the audition requirements and when are they held?

 There are no specific audition requirements, but a personal interview is required of each student before being accepted at the Conservatory (even beginners).
-If possible, it is best to play one or two works (in part or complete) so we can effectively observe a student's strengths and weaknesses from the very start of lessons.
+If possible, our preference is to prepare one or two works (complete or partial) so we can effectively observe a student's strengths and weaknesses from the outset.
 Auditions are scheduled at a mutually convenient time, so please contact us to set up an appointment.

 What is the tuition policy of the Conservatory?